 Application depends on your desired finish.
 If you want a yellowish-colored silver, dissolve a tiny piece of LOS, either lump or gel, in a small glass container of cold water.
 As you apply the solution, it will go through stages of colors, from yellow to magenta to purple to dark blue.
 These changes can happen rapidly, so watch carefully.
-You may add a tiny bit of ammonia and a drop of liquid Dawn detergent to sometimes get more vivid colors.
-The addition of an everyday iron tablet (yep just like the vitamin) can give you a rich blue.
+You may add a tiny bit of ammonia and a single drop of liquid Dawn detergent to sometimes get more vivid colors.
+The addition of an everyday iron tablet (yep, just like the vitamin) can give you a rich blue.
 When you get to the color you want, dip the piece immediately into cold water.
 That will help “set” the color.

-Another application process is to run hot water over the piece and then either dip it into a small glass container of LOS or use the paintbrush to paint it on where you want it.
+Another application technique is to run hot water over the piece and then either dip it into a small glass container of LOS or use the paintbrush to paint it on where you want it.
 This will give you a gray to black finish.

 Finishing After Applying Liver of Sulfur

-You can learn more from Lexi Erickson when you subscribe to Lapidary Journal Jewelry Artist, where she is a contributing editor and frequently writes about silver jewelry-making topics like soldering, hand-finishing jewelry, jewelry design, and more.
+You can learn more from Lexi Erickson when you subscribe to Lapidary Journal Jewelry Artist, where she is a contributing editor and frequently writes about silver jewelry-making topics like soldering, hand-finishing jewelry, jewelry design and more.
 Her gorgeous silver jewelry is often featured in (and on the cover of!) the magazine.

-Nikolas Lacquer: Finish1.com or Allcraft Tools 800-645-7124
+Nikolas Lacquer: Finish1.com, or Allcraft Tools 800-645-7124.

 Brass brushes: Allcraft Tools 800-645-7124